MissStrong/ICD2O/Notes/Unit 1/Note 02 - Built-in Functions, Built-in Variables, and The Console.md

 ### Functions

 A **function** is a set of instruction that achieves something specific.
-When we want these set of instructions to run, we **call** the function.
+When we want these instructions to run, we **call** the function.
 Every function has a name and the name is followed by a set of parentheses.

 There are two types of functions in programming: **built-in functions** and **custom functions**.
 Built-in functions are built into the programming language whereas custom functions are functions that we create ourselves.